 Italian shoe brand Superga is more than 100 years old and this is thanks, in part, to its willingness to embrace modern trends and innovations.
 Enter the Superga vegan leather trainers.
 All the brand’s famed styles are represented – including the chunky Stripe Platform, classic Club S and supermodel-favourite 2750 tennis shoe – each of which is available in a corn-based vegan leather.
 You’ll never look anywhere else for a pair of timeless white trainers.

 Co-founded by Bernardo Duque Carreira and his grandmother Otilia in Portugal in 2017, 8000 Kicks may make its trainers out of hemp but dispel any hippyish notions – these shoes are decidedly without the distinctive whiff of patchouli.
 Instead, 8000 Kicks prides itself on offering the world’s first waterproof hemp shoe that is 100 per cent vegan with a fully-transparent production process that is both carbon neutral and provides its makers in China and Portugal with a living wage.
-There are currently two unisex styles on offer: the low-profile skate-inspired Seeker and the more athletic Explorer V2.
-We recommend investing in both.
+There are currently two unisex trainer styles on offer: the low-profile skate-inspired Seeker and the more athletic Explorer V2, as well as boots and espadrilles.
+We recommend investing in all of them.

 Good Guys Don’t Wear Leather